 Who do you know that has shown strong, inspiring leadership skills whilst continuing to support and motivate others during the pandemic?

 Local individuals or groups who have developed a creative outlet or project to inspire hope and unity during the COVID-19 crisis.
 Open to anyone who used a form of art or creativity to support others and the community around them during the pandemic.

 The work must have taken place in Manchester within the last 12 months.
-Nominations must show how they address equalities issues and challenge discrimination – working on one or more of the following issues: race, disability, gender identity, sexual orientation, age, faith or other issues for which people experience discrimination.
+Nominations must show how they address equalities issues and challenge discrimination – working on one or more of the following issues: race, disability, sex/gender, gender identity, sexual orientation, age, faith or other issues for which people experience discrimination.

 This category is open to anyone who would like to thank a business for their support during the COVID-19 crisis.
 This support could take many forms and this category will look at what the business offered to help the local community, what impact it had and how their support showed community spirit.

 Please tell us about organisations / individuals who processed the distribution of food and supplies.
 We are looking for examples that tell us